 You can also check out the most recent edition of our Residency Program Newsletter (PDF) for more information about the physicians who are working to prevent disease and promote health in the city.

-Dr. Johnson completed her BA at Wesleyan University and her MD at Columbia University College of Physicians and Surgeons.
-During her career, she has gained experience in health policy, health information technology, and patient safety and quality projects through her work with organizations like RTI International and the Institute for Health Policy at Massachusetts General Hospital.
+Dr. Johnson completed her B.A. at Wesleyan University and her M.D. at Columbia University College of Physicians and Surgeons.
+Prior to joining the residency program, she gained experience in health policy, health information technology, and patient safety and quality projects through her work with organizations like RTI International and the Institute for Health Policy at Massachusetts General Hospital.
 During her first year in the program, Sarah has worked closely with the Mental Health Service Corps (MHSC) to spearhead several initiatives aimed at strengthening an integrated care model, including facilitating a site champion meeting, which focused on applying principles of trauma-informed care in an integrated care setting.
 She has also been working with the Department’s Bureau of Communicable Disease (BCD) to develop a clinical algorithm to improve the sensitivity of mortality estimates for reportable conditions in NYC.

-Dr. Kavita Rajasekhar (Fellow in Public Health Practice)
+Dr. Tina Singh (Fellow in Public Health Practice)

 Dr. Singh completed her M.D. at the University of Virginia School of Medicine and her preventive medicine residency training at Johns Hopkins Bloomberg School of Public Health.
 Since 2014, she has served as Deputy Health Director at the Alexandria, Virginia Health Department, working in many different facets of local government public health.
 She has been active in residency education and is excited to grow in this area.
 Tina completed an elective with the PH/PMR Program as a medical student and is eager to learn more about government public health at the Health Department.
 She joins our program as a Fellow in Public Health Practice, with interests in health care reform and value-based purchasing models, the social determinants of health and health equity.